 In fact, they could be the game-changer.
-A good agency not only brings together prospective adoptive parents and birth parents.
+A good agency not only brings together waiting adoptive parents and birth parents.
 It can guide them through every step of the process.

 If you’ve looked online, you’ve probably noticed there are hundreds of agencies out there to choose from.
 And all of them promise more or less the same things: a successful adoption.
 So how do you know which one is right for you?